YuvannithiT/Reaction_Wheel_AOCS/README.md

 ## Description

 This MATLAB/Simulink project implements a 3DOF reaction wheel-based Attitude and Orbit Control System (AOCS) for satellite attitude control.
 Utilizing quaternion representation for attitude kinematics, the system employs PD control for precise attitude tracking.
-It includes models for satellite dynamics, wheel momentum management, and sensor integration.
+It includes modeling of satellite rotational dynamics and pyramidal reaction wheels configuration.
 This project is designed for aerospace engineers seeking practical applications of control theory in spacecraft systems.

 ## Features